wickedbyte/tombstone/README.md

 While code that is assumed to already be dead will _probably_ not be hit frequently, it's better to be safe than sorry, especially when paying for production log storage.

-To spamming logs and other side effects when a tombstone is hit in a loop or at high-frequency, this handler will limit the number of tombstone hits that are logged to one-per-request.
+To reduce spamming logs and other side effects when a tombstone is hit in a loop or at high-frequency, this handler will limit the number of tombstone hits that are logged to one-per-request.
 More accurately -- important for non-HTTP contexts, like queue workers and cron-jobs -- one-per-instantiation of the configured